cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

   3. After the build is complete, click the **Open** button after the **Build Path** to upload the `res` directory under the release path to the small packet mode server.
 For example, if the default release path is `build`, the **Build Task Name** is `xiaomi-quick-game`, you need to upload the `/build/xiaomi-quick-game/res` directory.

       > **Note**: If you are using the command line to compile small packet mode, remember to backup the `build/xiaomi-pack-tools/res` directory, then delete the `build/xiaomi-pack-tools/res` directory, and then perform command line compilation (`npm run build`).

   At this point, the `res` directory will no longer be included in the built-up rpk, and the resources in the `res` directory will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

-- **Keystore**: when you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Cocos Creator 3D, which is used only for **debugging**.
+- **Keystore**: when you check the **Keystore**, the default is to build the rpk package with a certificate that comes with __Cocos Creator 3D__, which is used only for **debugging**.

     > **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.

   If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can **publish directly**.
 The developer can configure two signature files by using the **search icon** button to the right of the input box.

     > **Note**: These two signature files are not recommended to be placed in the `build/xiaomi-quick-game` directory of the release package, otherwise the build directory will be emptied each time when it is built, resulting in file loss.

   There are two ways to generate a signature file: